1. Jainism was founded by__________.

 Explanation: Palitana is a major Shvetambara pilgrimage site.

-49. The Dilwara Jain temples are located at:
+49. The Dilwara Jain temples are located at__________.

 A) Mount Abu, Rajasthan